October 27, 2022

 The curator of East Point deserves a medal.
 The commentary for the weapons displayed is typical Territorian – no fuss and highly amusing in the directness of the description of artefacts and objects.

 The best is this final description of the Styr HBAR-T (a machine gun): “has more killing power than the Maxim or Bren even though it appears to be more like some kind of military fashion statement.”
-That’s Darwin directness to a tee; it does look more like an accessory than a killing machine.

 The Museum and Art Gallery of the NT is a fabulous place with permanent exhibitions about the Darwin bombings, Cyclone Tracey, pioneers and explorers.